api3dao/oev-docs/docs/dapis/reference/understand/index.md

 ---
 title: dAPIs
-sidebarHeader: dAPIs
-sidebarSubHeader: dAPIs
-pageHeader: Reference → dAPIs → Understanding dAPIs
+pageHeader: dAPIs → Reference
-path: /dapis/reference/understand/index.html
 outline: deep
-tags:
 ---

 <PageHeader/>

-# {{$frontmatter.title}}
+# dAPIs

 dAPIs are on-chain data feeds sourced from off-chain first-party oracles owned and operated by API providers themselves and are continuously updated using